sams96/sams96.github.io/_drafts/minor-planets.md

-Observations were made with the Canada-France-Hawaii telescope, Keck 2 observatory, and United Kingdom Infrared Telescope in Hawaii; the Very Large Telescope and Gemini South telescope in Chile \citep{meech2017}; as well as the Spitzer and Hubble space telescopes \citep{trilling2018}.</p>
+Observations were made with the Canada-France-Hawaii telescope, Keck 2 observatory, and United Kingdom Infrared Telescope in Hawaii; the Very Large Telescope and Gemini South telescope in Chile \citep{meech2017}; as well as the Spitzer and Hubble space telescopes \citep{trilling2018}.

-<p>\subsection{Orbit Determination}\label{ssec:orbdet}
+\subsection{Orbit Determination}\label{ssec:orbdet}
 Orbit determination is the calculation of the shape of an orbit using a set of observations.
-The first method for orbit determination was published in Newton’s {\it Principia\/} in 1687, this method was then refined by Euler in 1744 and again by Lambert in the 1760s.
+The first method for orbit determination was published in Newton's {\it Principia\/} in 1687, this method was then refined by Euler in 1744 and again by Lambert in the 1760s.
-Newton’s method involves constructing an intricate diagram from three evenly spaced observations in order to calculate parabolic approximations of orbits of comets.
+Newton's method involves constructing an intricate diagram from three evenly spaced observations in order to calculate parabolic approximations of orbits of comets.
 After the discovery of Ceres by Piazzi, Gauss used his method for orbit determination to calculate positions which were used by both Olbers and von Zach to recover its orbit following its disappearance behind the sun
 \citep{gronchi2005}.
-Gauss’ method is also based on the use of three observations to find an orbit, but it is often combined with the method of least squares, which was also introduced by Gauss, to determine more accurate orbits using more observations.
+Gauss' method is also based on the use of three observations to find an orbit, but it is often combined with the method of least squares, which was also introduced by Gauss, to determine more accurate orbits using more observations.
-Gauss’ method, which he did not publish until 1809, is based on transformations of the orbiting body’s position vector.
+Gauss' method, which he did not publish until 1809, is based on transformations of the orbiting body's position vector.
 The method of least squares, also devised by Gauss, is used to fit linear equations to a set of data and it can be applied in conjunction with his method for orbit determination to acquire a more accurate result.
-This allowed Olbers and von Zach to recover Ceres from Piazzi’s 21 initial observations.</p>
+This allowed Olbers and von Zach to recover Ceres from Piazzi's 21 initial observations.

-<p>Another method for orbit determination was introduced by the Finnish astronomer
-Yrj"o V"ais"al"a in 1939 which uses just two observations to get an imprecise prediction.
+Another method for orbit determination was introduced by the Finnish astronomer Yrj\"o V\"ais\"al\"a in 1939 which uses just two observations to get an imprecise prediction.
-V"ais"al"a’s method is commonly used for newly discovered objects in order to be able to continually observe the object over the first few nights before a more accurate determination can be made \citep{bowell2002}.</p>
+V\"ais\"al\"a's method is commonly used for newly discovered objects in order to be able to continually observe the object over the first few nights before a more accurate determination can be made \citep{bowell2002}.

-<p>All of these methods are only used to find preliminary orbits, as they ignore
-the effects of other phenomena that may effect the orbit, known as perturbations.
+All of these methods are only used to find preliminary orbits, as they ignore the effects of other phenomena that may effect the orbit, known as perturbations.
 These perturbations could be caused by the mass distribution within the object,